pdxiv/LuaScott/Adventure_Editor_Manual_(1981).md

 SAYW | Say the player's input noun.
 SAYWCR | Say the noun of the player's input noun and a carriage return.
 SAYCR | Start a new line.
-EXC.CR | Exchange current room with room in alternate room register C.
+EXC,CR | Exchange current room with room in alternate room register C.
 DELAY | Pause for about 1 second.

 ##Appendix B